conrad/conrad.github.io/projects.md

 ##[Caffeine Slot Machine](http://caffeine-slot-machine.herokuapp.com)##
 ![Caffeine Slot Machine screenshot](../assets/projects/caffeine-slot-machine.png)

+- Uses 3D CSS transitions and deployed on Heroku
-- This project simply came from a day of practice in using custom CSS transitions, which is what all of the animations used.
-Please pay no mind to rest.
+- This project site simply came from a day of practice in using custom CSS transitions, which is what all of the animations used.